ezpaarse-project/ezpaarse-middlewares/ip-to-abesid/README.md

 | --- | --- | --- |
 | abes-id | String | ABES ID |

+## Prerequisites

+ip-to-abesid enrichment middleware needs ip in ec.

+**You must use ip-to-abesid after filter, parser, deduplicator middleware.**

+## Headers

++ **ip-to-abesid-source-field** : Fields in the ec for enrichment. "ip" by default.
++ **ip-to-abesid-enriched-field** : Enriched fields in the CE. "abes-id" by default

 ### Example

 ## How to use

 ### ezPAARSE admin interface

-You can add ip-to-abes by default to all your enrichments, To do this, go to the middleware section of administration.
+You can add ip-to-abesid by default to all your enrichments, To do this, go to the middleware section of administration.

 ![image](./docs/admin-interface.png)

 ### ezPAARSE process interface

-You can use ip-to-abes for an enrichment process.
+You can use ip-to-abesid for an enrichment process.
 You just add the middleware.

 ![image](./docs/process-interface.png)

 ### ezp

-You can use ip-to-abes for an enrichment process with [ezp](https://github.com/ezpaarse-project/node-ezpaarse) like this:
+You can use ip-to-abesid for an enrichment process with [ezp](https://github.com/ezpaarse-project/node-ezpaarse) like this:

 ```bash
 # enrich with one file